othmanalikhan-datascience/project_captcha/README.md

 </p>
 <br>

-So as human, how would we solve the captcha above? (yes its blurry because the original image is a tiny 20x60 pixels) The steps I would take for instance:
+So as human, how would we solve the captcha above? (its blurry because the original image is a tiny 20x60 pixels).
+The steps I would take for instance:

     1. I see a red background that looks rather useless so I would ignore it.
     2. I see four distinct letters in black and would assume the captcha is only four letters.